Khushmankalsi/Khushmankalsi/README.md

 - 🔭 Currently building **Web Synq Hub** – an IT solutions firm delivering web & software development, UI/UX, and digital strategy.
 - 🧠 Hackathon Winner – Built **Alfred**, a Smart AI Assitant at GGI 2024 Hackathon.
 - 🌐 Actively working with clients on website redesigns, CRM systems, and automation tools.
-- 🛠️ Creator of **Alfred** – an assistant project to manage files via voice commands.
-- 🧪 Working on **InnoVault** – a decentralized innovation platform with tokenized rewards and DAO governance.
-- 🎯 4+ years of freelance & development experience.

 ---

 ## 🛠️ Tech Stack